dronekeys/crates/README.md

 	roslaunch sim hw.launch

 This command will again open an interface to a similar-looking world.
 However, you will notice that there are no /simulator services.
-This is because the simulator is listening for real (hardware) platforms on the ROS messaging backbone.
-If some device (a real platform) connected to ROS master server and broadcasts on some message /hal/xxx/yyy/State, then the simulator will pick up on this, and spawn a model that represents the hardware platform.
+This is because the gazebo is listening for real (hardware) platforms on the ROS backbone.
+If a platform broadcasts its state, then the simulator will pick up on this, and spawn a model representing the hardware platform.

 Language bindings
 =================